AmboMaya/Final-Project/README.md

 ## Separate client/server

-The boilerplate is also set up to host the client using `webpack-dev-server` with hot module reloading etc. To use this method, in one terminal run:
+This application is also set up to host the client using `webpack-dev-server` with hot module reloading etc. To use this method, in one terminal run:
 ```sh
 yarn client
 ```